MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-log-collection.md

 ### Queueing logs for collection

 Scanning for automatic log collection occurs within a sliding window.
-If there one or more alerts, a single log collection is queued for that window.
+If there are one or more alerts, a single log collection is queued for that window.
-After a log collection, the next alert scanning is suppressed until 30 mins.
+After log collection, the next alert scanning is suppressed until 30 mins.

-What happens if the customer renews the SAS?
-If that is a NOOP… then great.
-Make sure to mention that as a option in the alert remediation steps and in the documentation.
-You can renew SAS and will have to re-enter it log collection blade.
-If customer rotates storage account keys then previously provided SAS will no longer work in log collection history they can see why upload failed.

 ## Steps to configure automatic log collection